 Series eight begins on BBC One on 10 January 2019

 Death in Paradise is back for an eighth series!
-What can we expect this time round?
+How excited were you to be joining the cast?

 Can you tell us anything about the cases that feature this series?

 There’s one set in a radio station this series which is I really enjoyed.
 It’s cool because music is very much part of that Caribbean feel, flavour and vibe, and it’s an episode where we get to see a lot of Ruby’s personality.
 Episode five and six are really juicy episodes, they’re so different for Death in Paradise - a bit darker and more action-packed

 The scripts for each episode of Death in Paradise are full of twists and turns.
 Do you ever guess correctly who the murderer is without peeking at the end?
 Who is the best at working out who did it?

 I tried to do it a couple of times but then I just gave up because the way they write the puzzles is so intricate - it’s so clever.
 It really is a skill and it’s why people love it.
 Who would be the best at guessing?
 That would probably be between Ardal and Tobi, they’re a dead heat when it comes to guessing!